dosawaru/react-native-google-api/README.md

 - Display a Google Map with customizable styles.
 - Search for locations using the Google Places API.
 - View details of selected Points of Interest (POI).
-- Automatically fetch the user's current location.
+- Automatically fetch the user's current location and nearby bars/restaurants.
-- Customizable pin on the map.
 - Animated transitions when moving the map or selecting a location.
 - Loading screen with a fun animation during location fetching.